 - Sansevieria plants prefer well draining soil.
 The roots will rot quickly if they sit in moist soil.

-- A mix of potting soil, perlite and orchid bark will keep the roots happiest.
+- A mix of potting soil, perlite and orchid bark or a commercial cactus and succelent soil mix will keep the roots happiest.

 - Make sure your pot has drainage at the bottom.
 Do not use a pot with no drainage hole for this plant.